dataunity/public-space/area_merchant_street.md

 [Need a photo here...]

-# Merchant Street in 1910
+# Change in building use

-This map shows the usage of the buildings in Merchant Street in 1910 (on top of present day Merchant Street).
+Click on the date options below to show which buildings were in Merchant Street in different eras.
+The background map shows present day Merchant Street.

 {% include map-area.html areaid="merchant-street" %}
+[TODO: copyright attribution]

 ## Ordnance Survey map

 Above map was generated from the valuations data and associated Ordnance Survey maps.

 ![Ordnance Survey valuations map)]({{ site.baseurl }}/images/maps/TNA_IR_128_3_226_2_merchant_st_small.jpg)
+[TODO: copyright attribution]

 # History